VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/iOSAccessibilityHandbook.md

 ### Featured
 @Links(visualStyle: detailedGrid) {
-    - <doc:MobileAccessibility>
+    - <doc:iOSAccessibility>
-    - <doc:AdoptionGuide>
+    - <doc:AccessibilityFeatures>
 }

 ### Target audience
 The project is dedicated to help *developers*, *designers*, *testers*, *researchers* and *mere users* — in other words, to *everyone working with accessibility* on iOS.

+@Comment {
+    Working as an iOS engineer in a *corporation*?
+Publishing applications as an independent developer?
+Responsible for interface design of products on mobile platforms?
+Regardless of what you are doing, as long as you have to deal with iOS products and wish to make them accessible, this book is for you.
+}

-There is **no commercial underlayment** and the only reason the project exists is to popularise the topic and  *share* relevant real-life experience of contributing *accessibility professionals*.
+There is **no commercial underlayment** and the only reason the project exists is to popularise the topic and  **share** relevant real-life experience of contributing *accessibility professionals*.

 ## Book structure

 The handbook is somewhat of a *complete course* of **how to make iOS applications accessible**.
-The material is split into conceptual *topics* and categorised by its relation to particular assistive technologies and field of implementation.
+The material is split into conceptual *topics* and categorised by its relation to a particular [**assistive technology**](<doc:AccessibilityFeatures>) and its field of implementation.

 @Image(source: book-content, alt: "")

-To know more about the book's structure take a look at the left side of the page where the [**table of contents**](https://vodgroup.github.io/AccessibilityDocumentation/documentation/iosaccessibilityhandbook/#topics) is.
+To know more about the book's structure take a look at the left side of the page where the [**table of contents**](https://vodgroup.github.io/AccessibilityDocumentation/documentation/iosaccessibilityhandbook/#topics) is located.

 ### Technical implementation
 At the moment the project's form is defined by being a *documentation catalog* ([**DocC**](https://www.swift.org/documentation/docc)) hosted by [**GitHub pages**](https://pages.github.com).

-To contribute to the project visit its [GitHub page](https://github.com/VODGroup/AccessibilityDocumentation) and see the instruction of how you may help.
+To **contribute** to the project visit its [GitHub page](https://github.com/VODGroup/AccessibilityDocumentation) and see the instruction of how you may help.

 ### Contributors
 The resources are provided by **Mikhail Rubanov**, Head of Mobile Development at [**Dodo Brands**](https://dodobrands.io), an accessibility activist and the author of ["**About Accessibility on iOS**"]( https://rubanov.dev/a11y-book) book.
 Exemplary and illustrative materials are based on his *working experience*.
 @Image(source: "aboutAccessibility-sample", alt: "-")

 ### VoiceOver Designer
-Reading the book you may sometimes notice screenshots of iOS applications with *mark-ups* related to accessibility design over them.
-This is [**VoiceOver Designer**](https://rubanov.dev/voice-over-designer), an [open-source](https://github.com/VODGroup/VoiceOverDesigner) macOS application that allows to design *accessibility scenarios* over a screenshot of an app.
+Reading the book you may notice screenshots of iOS applications with *mark-ups* related to **accessibility design** over them.
+This is [**VoiceOver Designer**](https://rubanov.dev/voice-over-designer), an [open-source](https://github.com/VODGroup/VoiceOverDesigner) macOS application that allows to design *accessible interfaces* over a screenshot of an app.
 @Image(source: "vod-sample", alt: "-")

 ### Design Resources